vmware-archive/pcfdev/README.md

 This spins up a virtual environment that is accessible at `local.micropcf.io`

+> Use an Administrator shell to deploy using VMware Workstation on Windows.

 ##### Install `cf` - CF CLI

 More information is available on the [Cloud Foundry CLI README](https://github.com/cloudfoundry/cli#downloads) or the [Cloud Foundry CLI Releases](https://github.com/cloudfoundry/cli/releases/latest) page.
 Please install the appropriate binary for your architecture.